 Our website contains useful information.
-Parents may subscribe to the school calendar.
+Most of what you need as a parent is under the "Parents" tab, including registration, calendars, resources, and the Weekly Update.
+You can subscribe to the school calendar.
 All students will be furnished with an LMS# on a card.
-Parents will use this for registration and permission forms online.
+Use this for registration and permission forms online.

-Weekly News
+Weekly Update